 Here I have to confess that there have been times when my daily meditation practice has disappeared completely.
 And these have taught me how essential it is!

-Nowadays, despite 2 boys under 7 and a young baby, I do at least 1 hour per day.
-I stay awake after the baby’s last night feed, around 5:30 a.m., and do up to an hour of mantra meditation (japa) and pranayama meditation (special breathing techniques).
+Nowadays, despite three young boys, I do at least half an hour per day.
+When I get the chance, I love to do up to an hour of mantra meditation (japa) and pranayama meditation (special breathing techniques).
 If I miss the morning session (rare), I can feel tense and tired all day.

 If I’m really lucky, I manage to steal half an hour for silent sitting meditation, when the boys have their bath and story time.